marcin-osowski/latte-jvm/README.md

 Latte JVM compiler
 ==================

-An implementation of Latte compiler with JVM output
+An implementation of Latte compiler with JVM output.
+To build the compiler please run `make` in this directory.
+The compiler can then be run via `./latc`

+Directories:
+    lattests/    - tests
+    src/         - compiler source files
+    src/parser/  - parser source files
+    lib/         - a JVM assembler - Jasmin

 Programming language: C++11